v-rgrace/Viva/Viva/engage/configure-your-viva-engage-network/configure-viva-engage.md

     - **Allow all files** (default).
 People can attach and upload files in any format

     - **Allow only images and videos**.
 People can attach and upload images and videos, only.
 File type is determined by the file extension.
-Viva Engage currently supports the following extensions when the “Allow only images and video” setting is selected:

     - **Disable uploads**.
 Users cannot attach files, including images and videos.
 Disabling uploads will not affect existing uploaded files.

 5. In the **GIFs** section you can enable or disable adding GIFs directly within Viva Engage.
 GIF selection uses Tenor, a third-party service